bryango/flakes/README.md

 This flake solves the problem by:
 - gathering all these packages into a single env so I can `nix profile install` all of them
 - redirecting common dependencies e.g. `nixpkgs` to the nix registry so I can `nix flake update` all of them
-- circumventing the submodule issues with a separate `--git-dir` at some other location; more on that later
+- circumventing the submodule issues with a separate `--git-dir` at some other location; more on that later<br>
+  (this may now be obsolete since nix v2.23.3)

 ## no home-manager